 Cereal Rye Information

 Rye, for example, is one of the easiest crops you might choose to grow.
 It grows well even in very poor soils, requiring little work.
-And it is quite cold-hardy, much more so than wheat.
-Rye as a cereal can be used to make pasta, bread or even beer.
+It is also quite cold-hardy, much more so than wheat.
+Rye as a cereal can be used to make pasta, bread, or even beer.

 People wrongly believe that cereal grain rye or similar grain crops can only be grown in large commercial operations, but nothing is farther from the truth.
 You can start growing rye for food by including one row of rye plants in your garden plot.
 This will yield enough rye to make plenty loaves of bread.